guangzhixie/driver/README.md

 - **Database**

     - Currently I only have one table to store each driver's latest location.
 The DB update process is async in the application to prevent the DB performance to block the main flow.
 We should have a table to store driver's basic information, and a table to store each driver's all historical locations in order for data analysis.

+    - Liquibase should be used to create and alter table, for easy tracking.